astralfrontier/astralfrontier-wiki/inept-sorcerers-as-process.md

 ---
+title: Inept Sorcerers as a Process
+description: Inept Sorcerers as a Process
+published: true
 date: 2015/10/26
-title: Inept Sorcerers as a Process
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: inept sorcerers, Roleplaying, Game Design Diary
-tags:
-  - inept sorcerers
+editor: markdown
+dateCreated: 2015/10/26
 ---

 I posted quite a bit about [Inept Sorcerers] on G+, on this blog,